infrawatch/telemetry-framework/tests/README.md

 Here are some artifacts to assist with testing the SAF after it is deployed.

 Currently this is just a "smoke test" that runs internal to the OCP cluster.
 It delivers collectd data to the SAF amqp node and verifies that it can be seen in prometheus.
 This is intended to be usable for developers and TravisCI to validate our builds before merging changes to this repo.

 ## Usage

 1. Have `oc` pointing at your sa-telemetry project and run `./smoketest.sh`
 1. Run `oc get jobs` and check the result of the saf-smoketest job
-1. (If necesarry) Check the logs of the saf-smoketest pod
+1. (If necessary) Check the logs of the saf-smoketest pod

 ### Example